 When is the best time to put on your layers?
 An hour before sleep time is good enough.
 Layers are heavy, so they take some time to warm up.
 However, the best thing is when they get warm, they stay warm.

 Most people make the mistake of layering up when they feel cold.
 If you do this, you will lose more sleep as you will take some time for your body to warm the layers up.

 While still talking about clothes, once you come into the tent from outside in wet clothes, change into dry clothes.
 You should always bring extra clothes with you when camping in a winter tent.

 6. Insulation with floor blankets

 Believe it or not, when doing winter tent camping, you will have more cold coming from the hard and cold floor, than from the sides.
-If you can stock up your hiking or camping backpack, bring your blankets with you.
+If you can stock up your hiking or camping backpack, also bring your large thermal blanket with you.

 Spread them on the floor, after laying the ground tarp.
 That way, they cannot absorb water.

 If you have wool blankets, they work wonderfully well for insulating the floor.
 However, there is one disadvantage – they are bulky to park.